bonyuta0204/New250/EssayOutline.md

 Canada - African Trade occupies only little part of trade in both countries.
 Because, commoidies Canada buy from Afrca such as gold, oil, uranium and so on has strong impact on growth, trade relationshp has strong potential for growth.

+Many African states are trying to imporve conditions for FDI.

+Despite steadily improving figures, this still amounts to little when compared both with other Canadian trade relationships and with other trade partners for Africa.
+For example, CanadaÅfs yearly goods trade with Africa is equivalent to two weeks of Canada?US trade. in 2009 Canada?Africa goods trade accounted for 1.4 percent of AfricaÅfs market.

 Althogh, due to the political weekness, Canada has yet to done anything with trade with Africa. (e,g, no free trade agreement,)
 Political Activity is critical for building trade relationship between Canada and Africa.
 Canadian Trade in Sub-Sahara is significantly week.This is only solved by political effort.

+Sub-Saharan Africa is the most obvious example, receiving the smallest share of Canadian exports: just 0.4 percent.25 These low numbers are not likely to change without Canadian political representatives pushing trade links and countering misinforma- tion about the investment environment.
+There
+##### investment to Africa
+in 2012 only approximately $4 billion out of the $711 billion went to African countries.

 Canada is trying to make more FIPA with African States and adopted some FIPA with African nations.
 But none of them are in force and studies show that FIPA which is not in force is useless.